The 7 Best Lavender Fields In The UK 2021 & Where To Find Them

 Opening hours: Monday to Sunday 9 am – 5 pm.

 Entry price: The main site is free to visit.
 The animal garden tickets are: Adult: £6.00 and Child (2-16): £5.00.

 Facilities: Gift shops, tea room, play areas, animal garden, plant nursery.

 Yorkshire Lavender is located 14 miles north-east of York.
 These lavender fields in Yorkshire have beautiful views over the Vale of York.

 Opening hours: Opens 1st May – 24th September 2021 from 10 am – 5 pm (closed from 2.30 on 28th August).

 Entry price: Adults: £6.00 and Children 3 – 16: £3.50.
 Tickets must be purchased in advanced.

 Facilities: They have a beautiful Lavender Maze, a Lavender Garden, a gift shop selling their own lavender products, a tea room and a play area.

 Castle Farm is a small lavender farm in Kent on a working farm.
-The Castle Farm lavender fields can only be visited during July on a guided tour.
+The Castle Farm lavender fields can only be visited during July on a guided tour (45 minute walk) or a picnic.
 The shop is open to the public.
 It is one of the best places to visit in Kent to see lavender.

 Location: Redmans Lane, Sevenoaks, TN14 7UB.